 So, this law is one of my favorite odd laws in Singapore.
 Spitting is forbidden.
 Do not spit while in Singapore!
 In general, the best is not to spit anywhere in the world, but in Singapore, breaking this law means paying a penalty of S$1,000.

-Smoking is forbidden almost everywhere on the island
+Smoking and vaping is forbidden almost everywhere on the island

 This one is my second favorite of the odd Singaporean laws.
 Bad news for the smokers but excellent for those who hate breathing secondhand smoke.
 If you are a non-smoker, you will be pleased in Singapore.
 Smoking is banned in all indoor locations, all means of transportation, interchange bus shelters, public pools, toilets, bars, restaurants, clubs, playgrounds… you name it.